NicholasChug/100-days-of-code/log.md

 **Today's Progress:** Completed a drag and drop app through Brad Traversy's course.
 It utilizes the drag and drop api available through vanilla JS!

 **Link to work:** To see this specific one, head to (https://github.com/NicholasChug/20WebProjects/sortableList)

+### Day 21: March 31, 2020

+**Today's Progress:** Finished the final project from Brad Traversy's course!
+Played with some PHP for work too which was alright!
+Starting Kent C. Dodds React course tommorrow

+**Link to work:** (https://github.com/NicholasChug/20WebProjects) Here is the full list of projects created from the course!
+Woohoo!